Laurence Housman: His sexuality

 Housman was openly homosexual and invested himself to help other homosexuals to be less stigmatized by society.
 To do so, he joined an organization called the Order of Chaeronea which was a secret society that worked to gain homosexuals social recognition.
 Additionally, he also was a founder of the British Society for the Study of Sex Psychology.
 This was an organization which aimed to advance sex reform hoping for a more open society regarding sexualities by breaking prejudices.
 It was originally known as the British Society of Psychiatry; however, Housman wanted it known as a society and had it changed.
 Housman also brought his artistic contributions to the fight of de-stigmatizing homosexuality.
 For example, he created pamphlets for the organization such as The Relation of Fellow-Feeling to Sex.

 Peace Pledge Union

 In 1945 he opened Housmans Bookshop in Shaftesbury Avenue, London, founded in his honour by the Peace Pledge Union, of which he was a sponsor.
 In 1959, shortly after his death, the shop moved to Caledonian Road, where it is still a source of literature on pacifism and other radical approaches to living.

 Later life

 After World War I, Laurence and Clemence left their Kensington home and moved to the holiday cottage which they had previously rented in the village of Ashley in Hampshire.
 They lived there until 1924, when they moved to Street, Somerset, where Laurence lived the last 35 years of his life.

 Posthumous recognition

 His name and picture (and those of 58 other women's suffrage supporters) are on the plinth of the statue of Millicent Fawcett in Parliament Square, London, unveiled in 2018.

+Collections

+University College London holds c.450 volumes of Housman's works.
+The collection formed part of the holdings of Ian Kenyur-Hodgkins, an antiquarian bookseller whose material was purchased by the University in 1978.

+The Harry Ransom Center at the University of Texas holds an archive of Housman's material which includes manuscripts and correspondence.